state-of-the-art/BlendNet/README.md

 ### Agent

-Main workhorse of the system - receiving task, dependencies, configs and start working on it.
+Main workhorse of the system - receiving tasks, dependencies, configs and starting working on it.
 Reports status and previews back - so Manager (and user) could watch on progress.

 Area of responsibility:
-* Receives granular task from the manager with all the dependencies.
+* Receives granular tasks from the Manager with all the dependencies.
 * Executes the rendering process with verbose reports of the status.
 * Captures periodic previews to show the preliminary results.
 * Captures render result.